 Ashwagandha, known as ‘Rasayana,’ may help preserve youth physically and mentally.
 The main phytochemical constituents are withanolides, which are triterpene lactones.
 In addition, it includes withaferin A, alkaloids, steroidal lactones, tropine, and cuscohygrine.

-Historically, the roots of this herb can treat several ailments like stress, anxiety, constipation and insomnia.
+Historically, the roots of this herb have been used to treat several ailments like stress, anxiety, constipation and insomnia.
 In addition, the leaves, seeds and fruits also help treat illnesses.

 It is an adaptogenic herb and an aphrodisiac.
 The plant is also called the Indian ginseng for its rejuvenating properties.
 However, botanically, ashwagandha and ginseng are not related.